How to Maximize a Desired Epidural

 During the epidural placement:

 The most important thing is to listen to the nurse and the anesthesiologist.
 As they will be walking you both through the sterile procedure.
 Many hospitals do not allow the partner to stay in the room during the placement.
-If this is the case, this is an excellent ice to grab a bite to eat and get some fresh air.
+If this is the case, this is excellent advice to grab a bite to eat and get some fresh air.
 However, if you are allowed to stay, expect to be sitting facing the mother, not touching her but offering her your silent support.

 Right after the placement:

 The nurse will be in the room for the first 20-30 minutes.
-She will be charting, taking blood pressure, checking in with the mother, and preparing next steps.
+She will be charting, taking blood pressure, checking in with the mother, and preparing the next steps.

-The mother will be layed on her back with a wedge under one hip.
+The mother will be laid on her back with a wedge under one hip.
 The epidural is gravity fed and mom needs to be flat to get equal coverage.
 Once she is numb, the nurse will place a Foley catheter to drain the mother’s bladder as she can no longer get up to pee.

 She may need her partner bedside, holding her hand, or chatting with her.
 After the Foley is placed, encourage her to sleep.
 Lower the lights, cover her eyes if needed, and prepare to take a nap yourself.